About Scenes

 Events

 The Events section is only displayed if you have Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
-Custom events can trigger automation, sequences, scenes, and surveys.
-You can code them into your app or website, or send them to Airship from an external source using the custom event API.
-Custom events contain properties
+Custom Events can trigger automation, including Sequences and Scenes.
+You can code them into your app or website, or send them to Airship from an external source using the Custom Event API.
+Custom Events contain properties that you can use to personalize messages. enabled.

 - Event Name — Human-readable name assigned to a particular custom event.

-- Notification Attribution — Displays whether your event was directly or indirectly attributed to the scene.
+- Notification Attribution — Displays whether your event was directly or indirectly attributed to the Scene.

 - Count — The number of instances of this event.